High-Dimensional Analysis of Gradient Flow for Extensive-Width Quadratic Neural Networks

 and $z \sim P\big( \, \. \big| \, y^* \big)$.

-This result suggests that as the dimension increases, the dynamics for $\big( W(t), y(t) \big)$ have the same statistics as $\big( \overline W(t), \overline y(t) \big)$.
+This result suggests that, in the high-dimensional limit, the dynamics of $\big(W(t),y(t)\big)$ can be accurately described by $\big(\overline W(t),\overline y(t)\big)$.
+More precisely, for any fixed time horizon, averaged quantities of the original system can be computed from the previous equations with asymptotically vanishing error.
 To illustrate this fact, consider for instance the MSE and the empirical loss defined in~\eqref{eq:DefMSELoss}.
 Then, for any fixed $T > 0$, both the differences:

 converge to zero as $d \to \infty$.

 In this set of equations, the dynamics for the student matrix $\overline W$ and the typical label $\overline y$ are driven by scalar functions.
 As mentioned, these functions can be themselves computed from the law of the random processes $\overline W, \overline y$, leading to a highly nonlinear and self-consistent dynamics, in the spirit of McKean--Vlasov processes \citep{chaintron2022propagation}.